Sheree Murphy: Career

-Her first TV appearance was a small but notable role as a mugger in Only Fools and Horses 1996 Christmas episode "Heroes and Villains".
-She soon landed what may be her best-known role as Tricia Dingle on Emmerdale, which she played from 1998 to 2004.
-It was announced in late 2003 that Murphy would leave Emmerdale in December 2003, so that she could spend more time with her family and two young children, and her character was duly killed off.
+Her first TV appearance was a small role as a mugger in Only Fools and Horses 1996 Christmas episode "Heroes and Villains".
+She soon landed the role as Tricia Dingle on Emmerdale, which she played from 1998 to 2004.
+It was announced in late 2003 that Murphy would leave Emmerdale in December 2003, so that she could spend more time with her family and two young children, in the show, her character was killed off.

-Following a six-year career break to bring up her family, Murphy appeared in The Royal before winning the part of Eva Strong in Hollyoaks.
+Following a six-year career break to bring up her family, Murphy appeared in The Royal before taking the part of Eva Strong in Hollyoaks.

 In November and December 2005, Murphy appeared on the ITV reality show I'm a Celebrity...
 Get Me Out of Here!, finishing second to Carol Thatcher.
-She was noted for being "scared of everything", and for her sweet persona; as well as embarrassing her husband Harry Kewell with comments such as "he's got a peachy bum".
 Murphy presented the ITV spin-off series for series 6 with Phillip Schofield.
 In November 2007, she presented This Morning's coverage of the seventh series every weekday morning.

 In 2005 and 2006, Murphy presented ITV2's coverage of the British Soap Awards.
 Murphy hosted Footballers' Cribs for MTV UK and VH1 UK, and was a regular on ITV's Loose Women (2006–2007), returning in 2012 for a single episode to celebrate 40 years of Emmerdale and a further single episode in July 2015.

 In January 2007, Murphy co-hosted ITV2's Soapstar Superstar: Bonus Tracks with Mark Durden-Smith and also starred as the 'hidden' celebrity in a 2007 episode of the CBBC show Hider in the House.

 Murphy joined the presenting team for Channel 5's Cowboy Builders.
 During the 2010 World Cup, Murphy fronted a 'World Cup Fever' campaign for Gala Bingo.

 On 16 June 2014, it was announced that Murphy had joined the cast of the Australian soap opera Neighbours playing an old acquaintance of Paul Robinson called Dakota Davies.